abeshahsan/Photo-Wizard/README.md

 .\packages\Scripts\activate
 ```
 N.B: To run any python or pip command in your project, you will need to activate the virtual environment
-But if you don't create an virtual environment, install them globally, then you can ignore this part.
+But you can ignore this part if you don't create a virtual environment and install them globally.

 To download necessary packages in a virtual environment:
 ```